-OTH 534.
-Physical Dysfunction I (3).
-This course will explore the effects of physical dysfunction on occupation from birth to adolescence.
-Students will address the study of evaluation and treatment of this patient group.
+OTH 6434.
+Physical Dysfunction I w/Lab (4).
+This course is the first leg of a two part course.
+Physical Dysfunction I and II are both designed to be lab embedded courses.
+The course is designed to incorporate lab activities as they are appropriate throughout the learning process.
+Physical Dysfunction I will ensure the student is able to apply the Occupational Therapy Framework and Process.
+Following a developmental model, students will first examine common theories/frames of reference for occupational therapy treatment.
 The class will begin by establishing a foundation for evaluation and treatment based on occupational theory and evidence based practice.
-To this end, students will be introduced to the more common theories associated with physical dysfunction and occupational therapy.
-Once a clear understanding of theory is established, the students will utilize critical thinking and past courses to apply these theories to the occupational therapy process-initial evaluation to discharge, beginning with those disorders that affect the pediatric population and continue along a developmental continuum.
+They will then explore the effects of physical dysfunction on occupation from birth to adolescence.
+Students will practice evaluation and treatment of this patient group.
+The students will utilize critical thinking and past courses to apply best practice to the occupational therapy process-initial evaluation to discharge, beginning with those disorders that affect the pediatric population and continue along a developmental continuum.
 They will practice professional interventions based on evidence-based practice.
 The student will illustrate occupationally based activities and purposeful activity.
 In addition to learning new skills, the student will examine his/her limitations and the importance of ethics and formal and informal professional development in order to provide appropriate occupational therapy services.
-The students will be exposed to lecture-discussion, teambased projects, face-to-face labs, experiential learning and self-paced learning.
+The students will be exposed to lecture-discussion, teambased projects, face-to-face labs, experiential learning, case studies and self-paced learning.